By Thomas R Clark

 About the Author: Thomas R Clark

-Thomas R Clark is a musician, writer and podcast producer from Central New York.
+Thomas R Clark is a musician, writer, and podcast producer from Central New York.
 His podcasts, including the popular Necrocasticon, can be heard on the Project Entertainment Network.
-He is the author of GOOD BOY and the forthcoming novellas BELLA’S BOYS and THE CURSE OF KATIE ELDER.
-Tom recently published a ‘zine form of the Necrocasticon, NECROCASTIZINE, which can find at a convention near you.
+He is the author the books of A BOOK OF LIGHT AND SHADOW, GOOD BOY, and BELLA’S BOYS.
 Tom lives with his wife and a trio of Jack Russell terrier companions.